Local Medical Marijuana Cultivation & Possession Guidelines in California

 Some doctors are charging clients extra for so-called "cultivation licenses" supposedly entitling them to grow more than the normal number of plants.
 There is no such thing as a "cultivation license" under California law.
 Any patient with a California physician's recommendation may legally cultivate or possess as much marijuana as they need for their own personal medical use, and no more.
 No physician can authorize them to cultivate more (they can only testify in court that a certain amount of marijuana is consistent with the individual patient's needs, and they do not have professional competence to prescribe plant numbers).

-Below is the latest information CaNORML has about local guidelines; check with your local government entities for updates (and please let us know if this page needs to be updated).
-Localities NOT listed below adhere to CA state default guidelines of 6 mature OR 12 immature plants and 8 oz. of dried processed marijuana.
+At right is the latest information CaNORML has about local guidelines; check with your local government entities for updates (and please let us know if this page needs to be updated).
+Localities NOT listed at right adhere to CA state default guidelines of 6 mature OR 12 immature plants and 8 oz. of dried processed marijuana.
+County ordinances have jurisdiction over unincorporated areas of their counties; cities with their own city councils have their own rules.

 Back In the Closet: California medical cannabis patients are increasingly being forced to hide behind closed doors as bans on dispensaries and home cultivation sweep through the East Bay.
 East Bay Express April 30, 2014